 main monuments that we need to highlight.
 It's almost like putting each

-of these monuments in this tube,"
+of these monuments in this tube," said Amin, the Supreme Council expert.

 In case the feasibility study determines that the underwater museum